 Attaching files is beneficial when storing contextual and associated material for posterity.
 For example, each

 Frame Order Event may have a copy of the invoice for the new frame and a datasheet attached ready for historical inspection and compliance checking.

 - Once you have entered your data, click the

 Record EventButton, to add the Event to your Asset.

 You will see that the Asset Attribute that changed is recorded in the Asset View.

-- You can use the eye symbol ( ) to inspect the Event:
+- You can click the Event row to inspect the Event: